nasa/scrub/docs/faq.md

 **How do I filter out results I don't care about?**

 SCRUB provides several filtering options: regex-based filtering, query-based filtering, and false positive filtering.
-Details on how to use each of these filtering options can be found on the :ref:`Filtering` page.
+Details on how to use each of these filtering options can be found on the [Filtering](filtering.md) page.

 **How do I view SCRUB results?**